twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 > This object [crt0] is expected to contain the `_start` symbol, which takes care of bootstrapping the initial execution of the program.

 This bootstrapping of initial execution includes important tasks such as setting up the stack frame, passing along command line arguments, and calling into `main`.
-Yes, we have _finally_ answered the question posed in the beginning of this section - it is `_start` who calls into our `main` function!
+Yes, we have _finally_ answered the question posed at the beginning of this section - it is `_start` who calls into our `main` function!

 ### Finding our stack